elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ---
 ## Office of Personal Management

-- How the hackers gained access has not been revealed
+- How the hackers initially gained access has not been revealed
-- Likely through installation of malware by a compromised individual
+- Likely through the direct installation of malware by a compromised individual
 - Once access was gained, hackers exfiltrated technical and administrative manuals for the system
 - Keyloggers on database adminstrators' terminals were installed
 - A backdoor into the system was also installed